Shamurikan/Shamurikan/README.md

 > Hello there, this is Shamurikan and welcome to my profile, here you can see my skills and my preferences, and also you can see my progress in some fields.

 ## Developing websites🧑‍💻
-> I am Front-End developer currently and i want to be Back-End developer either,I typically program using markup languages and JavaScript - i still learning it - and i don not use any frameworks yet.
+> I am a Front-End developer currently and i want to be a Back-End developer either,I typically program using markup languages and JavaScript - i still learning it - and i don not use any frameworks yet.

 ## My Ambitions 🎯
 > - Full-Stack developer